SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 and the value contained within the optional would be made available as a variable rather than a constant.

-..
-TODO: This note is not actually correct.
-How *do* you do this?
-   Constants or variables created with optional binding are only available within the code block following their creation, as in the first branch of the ``if`` statement above.
-   If you want to work with the optional's value outside of this code block, declare a constant or variable yourself before the ``if`` statement begins.

-.. ^-- use guard-let instead of if-let

 You can include multiple optional bindings in a single ``if`` statement and use a ``where`` clause to check for a Boolean condition.
 If any of the values in the optional bindings is ``nil``